Design-Computing/Design-Computing.github.io/docs/outline.md

 <p class="reference"><strong>Noll, A. M.</strong> (1967). <a href="http://noll.uscannenberg.org/Art%20Papers/Creative%20Medium.pdf">The digital computer as a creative medium</a>.
 IEEE Spectrum, 4(10), 89–95.</p>
 </dd>

 ### Week 2: All of Python in three hours

 #### Introduction

-- This week we will obtain an overview of all the components of the Python syntax.
-Theoretically, you will be able to do __any__ programming task after this week ;-).
+- This week we will get an overview of all the components of the Python syntax.
+Theoretically, you will be able to do **any** programming task after this week ;-).

 - More details about the development environment.